Course Prerequisites: CS 61A, CS 61B, CS 61C, and Math 55.

 Any requests for grade changes or regrading must be made within two weeks of when the exam was returned or when the grade for the assignment was first posted.

-Project and Sections: The project in this course is to build an operating system for a simulated MIPS-style workstation.
+Project and Sections: The project in this course is to build a multi-tier system.
 The project is the core of this course, and most of what you learn will be from doing the project.

 If you plan to do software or hardware development after graduation, you will almost certainly need to know how to work in a large group.
 Recent CS grads almost all say that the ability to work in large groups was the single most important thing they wished they had learned at Berkeley.
 Hence, for this project, you will need to form into groups of 4 to 5 people; the assignments will be the same no matter what size group you have.
 We will not permit anyone to do the project in a group smaller than 4.
 In order to ensure everyone in the group does their fair share of the work, we will ask each of you to turn in assessments of the relative contributions of your project partners.
 Many employers do this, by the way, in determining salaries and bonuses.

 Enrollment for sections will not be handled through Telebears.
 Current Telebears enrollment is temporary.
 Sections will be assigned after you have chosen your groups.
 Take a look at the Group/Section Registration page for more info.
 Your entire group must be enrolled (and attend!) the same discussion section; you are not permitted to attend sections in which you are not enrolled.
 The idea is to provide continuity within each section: to break an anonymous large class into more interactive smaller sub-classes.
 If you have questions about the lectures or the project, you should try to go to your TA first before asking the other TAs.